Azure/reliable-web-app-pattern-java/README.md

 - The web app uses the built-in authentication feature of App Service (EasyAuth) to manage the initial sign-in flow (cookies) and Azure AD as the identity platform.
 - All inbound HTTPS traffic passes through Azure Front Door and Azure Web Application Firewall (WAF).
 WAF inspects the traffic against WAF rules.
 - Front Door routes all traffic to the active region.
 The passive region is for failover only.
 The failover plan is manual and there are no automated scripts with this repo.
-- The web app code implements the Retry, Circuit Breaker, and Cache-Aside patterns and integrates app roles with Azure AD using the Microsoft Authentication Library (MSAL).
+- The web app code implements the Retry, Circuit Breaker, and Cache-Aside patterns and integrates with Azure AD using the Spring Boot Starter for Azure Active Directory.
 - Application Insights is the application performance management tool, and it gathers telemetry data on the web app.
 - App Service uses virtual network integration to communicate with other Azure resources within the private virtual network.
 App Service requires an `App Service delegated subnet` in the virtual network to enable virtual network integration.
 - Key Vault and Azure Cache for Redis have private endpoints in the `Private endpoints subnet`.
 Private DNS zones linked to the virtual network resolve DNS queries for these Azure resources to their private endpoint IP address.